ethereum/hive/simulators/ethereum/consensus/README.md

 Each client has had to implement client-specific test-harnesses to perform the tests:

 * The actual execution of the testcase, which includes creating necessary `prestate`.
-* The verificaton of the testcase, which includes verifying various things, such as:
+* The verification of the testcase, which includes verifying various things, such as:
   * `poststate` state root
   * `lastblock` hash
   * Various `account`s, and `storage`.